Moyo Gems began with a dream.

 Women make up 40-50% of the artisanal gem mining work force in East Africa.
 Yet they fall far behind their male counterparts in terms of access to markets, access to education about gemology and basic business skills, and the price received for their hard-won gemstones.

-With Moyo Gems, each gem is traceable to the individual miner who unearthed it, and these women miners receive fair market value for the gems with face-to-face interaction with international gem dealers.
+Each Moyo Gem is traceable to the individual miner who is responsible for it, and these (mostly) women miners receive fair market value for the gems through face-to-face interaction with international gem dealers.

-The miners who participate in the Moyo Gems Market Days are all members of the Tanzania Women Miners Association (TAWOMA) and are licensed with the Tanzanian government.
+The miners who participate in the Moyo Gems Market Days are all members of the Tanzania Women Miners Association (TAWOMA) and are working at mines licensed with the Tanzanian government.
 They all have completed the GIA training which helps them identify the gems they are finding, in addition to receiving occupational health and safety training in their villages.
 TAWOMA also works to provide financial literacy training for its members, who earn 3-10 times more at Moyo Market Days than they normally would from a broker.

 “When we invest in women and girls, we are investing in the people who invest in everyone else.”